 Anyone over the age of 18 years of age can make a Will.
 However, he/she needs to have the mental capacity to understand what he/she is about to do and the effect of such action.
 Therefore, if a person makes a Will when he/she is not capable of understanding the nature and effect of the document, it will not be considered a valid Will.

 A person under 18 can only make a Will if they:

 are authorised by a court order to make a Will.

-2. Things that you can leave in a Will-
+2. What are the things that you can leave in a Will?

 You can bequeath your estate through your Will.
 Your estate includes any property that you own at the time of death, including cash, savings and investments.

 assets, such as real estate, cars, money, shares, dividends;

 rights and powers, such as the power to appoint the trustee of a family trust, the right to perform your last rituals etc;

 specific belongings such as jewellery, furniture, books, photos, antiques, paintings.
 If you list specific items, please make sure that they are easily identifiable.

 You can also include other matters in your Will, such as: